tadejsv/dev-container-repo/README.md

 ## Quickstart

-There are two ways to start the container (let's assume it's the `pytorch` container), depending on what you want to do:
+There are two ways to start the container (let's assume it's the `pytorch` container, but you could use [other versions](#specs-and-versions) too), depending on what you want to do:

 1. [Start Jupyter Lab/Notebook](#start-jupyter-lab/notebook)
 2. [Run a script](#run-a-script)